timelygator/TimelyGator/docs/sprint/Sprint3.md

 ## Documentation

-### Component Documentation
-- X1
-- X2

 ### API Documentation
-- Updated Swagger documentation with new endpoints
+- Updated Swagger documentation with new endpoints for `heartbeat`.
-- Added

 ## Tasks